Progne subis

 those, too.

 Martins are neo-tropic in nature, (migrate south each year).
-They nest 'exclusively' here in the North American hemisphere and then after nesting is complete, migrate to South America (Brazil, Argentina and surrounding areas) each fall where they spend the winter months molting and gaining a new set of feathers.
+They nest exclusively here in the North American hemisphere and then after nesting is complete, migrate to South America (Brazil, Argentina and surrounding areas) each fall where they spend the winter months molting and gaining a new set of feathers.
 There are considered 3 main flyways that martins use.
-The Baja, (through the eastern edge of Mexico), the Louisiana (over the Gulf of Mexico) and the Florida Keys, (up the Keys and east coast).
-Purple martins migrate well into Canada each year with a few spots still having good populations.
-Scouts begin arriving in the U.S. in January in the southern region and birds continue arriving well into May, even June in some of the more northern latitudes.
+The Baja, (through eastern Mexico), the Louisiana (over the Gulf of Mexico) and the Florida Keys, (up the Keys, Florida and east coast).
+Purple martins migrate well into Canada each year with a few spots that still have fairly good populations.
+Scouts (the first birds back) begin arriving in the U.S. in January in the southern region and birds continue arriving well into May, even June in some of the more northern latitudes.
 Many people don’t consider it spring until the martins have arrived.

-There are three basic factions of birds that need to be considered.
+There are three basic factions of birds that need to be considered when dealing with purple martins.

 As stated, purple martins nest exclusively here in North America and Canada and rear only one brood of young per year.
 (Second broods have been reported, but this is the exception).
 Their eggs are pure white and are laid shortly after nest completion.
-Nest building begins shortly after a pair has selected a home site and cavity.
+Nest building begins shortly after a pair has selected a home site.
 Normally, the males select the cavities and then begin attracting females.
-The females usually select a mate, not because of him, but because of the cavity he has selected which is why there might be fighting over the best cavities in a site.
-Often, the same male and female will pair up again if they had breeding success from the previous year and they both survive the migration.
+The females usually select a mate, not because of him, but because of the cavity he has selected.
+Although not always, often the same male and female will pair up again if they had breeding success from the previous year and they both survive the migration.
+A purple martin nest is usually low profile in nature and, depending on the area, will start out with pine straw (dried pine needles) or wheat straw (the stalks of harvested wheat) or whatever is available for that region.
+Many will even contain small sticks.
 Both begin the nest but the female usually puts the final touches to it, finishing it to her liking.
 Because of the difference in latitudes, nesting dates may vary greatly as to the timing, earlier in the south and progressively later in the north.

-Purple martins are found just about everywhere in North America with the exception of the Rocky Mountain States and are identified by three different species.
-The two western species are a little different than the eastern because of their different nesting habits.
-In the deserts of the southwest, they still nest in the wild using available holes in trees and cacti.
+Purple martins are found just about everywhere in North America with the exception of the Rocky Mountain States.
+The western species are a little different than the eastern because of their different nesting habits.
+In the deserts, they still nest in the wild using available holes in trees and cacti.
 The northwestern variety also uses some trees along with individual nest boxes supplied by landlords on high poles.
 However, here in the eastern U. S. and Canada, they have become totally dependent on humans to supply them housing for nesting.

 Martins